-If your child has cerebral palsy, Gillette Children’s Specialty Healthcare is the right place for you and your family.
+If your child has cerebral palsy, Gillette Children’s is the right place for you and your family.
 At Gillette, your family will feel at home with facilities and technology designed specifically to help your child achieve the highest possible levels of independence, comfort and happiness.

 Gillette is one of the world’s top cerebral palsy centers, home to leading specialists in treatments for cerebral palsy, including pediatric orthopedics, neurology and neurosurgery.

 Gillette specialists work together to make sure your child has all of the care they need, in one convenient location.
 That means that you can focus on your child and family and not on coordinating multiple appointments at various facilities.